AnnaPaulish/PCSC_ODE_Solver/README.md

 # PCSC_ODE_Solver
-In this repository we provide implementation of different solvers for the Project 2: "Ordinary Differential Equations" of the class Programming Concepts in Scientific Computing, MATH-458 <br/>
+In this repository we provide implementation of the ODE solver for the Project 2: "Ordinary Differential Equations" of the class Programming Concepts in Scientific Computing, MATH-458 <br/>
 _Authors: Driever Leonhard Xaver, Anna Paulish_

 # Introduction